 - Net pay

-Understanding pay stub information
+Understanding check stub information

 This article has been updated from its original publication date of August 17, 2015.This is not intended as legal advice; for more information, please click here.